MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 If you use Exchange on-premises, you can use the IRM features with the Azure Rights Management service by deploying the Azure Rights Management connector.
 This connector acts as a relay between your on-premises servers and the Azure Rights Management service.

-For more information about the protection templates, see [Configuring and managing templates for Azure Information Protection](configure-policy-templates.md).

 For more information about the email options that you can use to protect emails, see [Do Not Forward option for emails](configure-usage-rights.md#do-not-forward-option-for-emails) and [Encrypt-Only option for emails](configure-usage-rights.md#encrypt-only-option-for-emails).

 If you're ready to configure Exchange to protect emails: